What bank statement formats are supported?

 If you need to use the 'Manual Upload' function, you can find it within the Bank Reconciliation screen by clicking 'Upload Transactions' and then choosing the 'Upload Manually' option at the bottom of the pop-up.

-Upload from .csv or .xls (online banking export)
+Upload from .CSV or .XLS (online banking export)

-On the Bank Reconciliation screen, select 'Upload Transactions'
+On the Bank Reconciliation screen, select 'Upload Transactions'.

-Select the number of header rows (this should include any blank lines, other lines, and header lines), select the column headers (selecting any columns not needed as 'not required'), and check the date format of the first transaction in the spreadsheet is displaying correctly.
+Select the number of header rows (this should include any blank lines, other lines, and header lines), select the column headers (selecting any columns not needed as 'Not required'), and check the date format of the first transaction in the spreadsheet is displaying correctly.

 Example